 The trees have disrobed, dropping their leaves to coat the ground.
 Next to these bare trees another tree, still bright green, clings to its summer garb.

 I can relate: my long pants rest in the closet, waiting for freezing temperatures.

 Have you embraced the change of seasons?

 I’m starting to forget what the sun looks like in the morning.

 Amazingly, biking 2,000 miles in a single year could be possible for me, though I hesitate to even mention it.

 October was beautiful with autumn colors and pleasant weather.
 Sooner or later, the long wet will hit.
 Then we will see whether I continue to ride.

-- I continued my streak of not commuting to work by car since sometime in May, even though some days were a little wet.
+- I continued my streak of not commuting to work by car since sometime in May.

 |Distance||Time / Bike|

 Response to Government Moving to Ban the Word “Government.”
 Any legal filing that can justifiably conclude with this paragraph earns my humble admiration: